 It can be expensive to expand infrastructure if your organisation is working on larger projects.
 Azure is beneficial.
 Using Microsoft's deployment templates and services can assist cut costs in the IT department.

 Catastrophic events do take place.
 And you'll want to be sure you've got backups that have been thoroughly tested.
 Possessing everything you have endless possibilities for implementing a high availability/disaster recovery plan with Microsoft Azure.
-You may run essential programmes and data from many locations, reducing the risk of downtime in the event of an emergency.
+You may run essential programms and data from many locations, reducing the risk of downtime in the event of an emergency.